 Walleye Lures and Bait

 Walleye are aggressive predators looking to sink their teeth into other fish.
 All jigs, spoons, and lipless crankbaits that mimic small fish are good choices, as are minnows of all kinds.
 In our experience, there are stand-out choices that drive walleye crazy season after season.
-Let’s take a look at a few of our favorites.
+Let’s take a look at our lure and bait tips to see a few of our favorites.

 Especially in larger sizes like ¾ ounces, Bay de Noc’s pimples are deadly on walleye.
 They flash and move like a prey item when jigged.
 Armed with a tiny red blade to add a touch of attractive flare, aggressive fish will hammer this lure when nothing else is working.